cs-chan/Total-Text-Dataset/README.md

 # Total-Text-Dataset

+Updated on August 24, 2018 (Newly added annotation tool folder)

-Updated on May 15, 2018 (Newly added groundtruth in '.txt' format.)
+Updated on May 15, 2018 (Added groundtruth in '.txt' format.)

-Updated on May 14, 2018 (Newly added feature - 'Do not care' candidates filtering is now available in the latest python scripts.)
+Updated on May 14, 2018 (Added feature - 'Do not care' candidates filtering is now available in the latest python scripts.)

 Updated on April 03, 2018 (Added pixel level groundtruth)